poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c08-islands-pt1-assignment.md

 - Did you find any highly prevalent names using `df_sample_random` that you *didn’t* find in q3 (using `df_sample_seq`)?
 Write them here.
   - Yes I did!
-We did not see Collins, Blomgren, or Regan!
+We did not see Collins or Regan!
 - Is there any reason that people with the same last name might tend to *live near each other*?
   - Oh my gosh, I’m so glad you’ve asked.
 As stated before, humans tend